FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-05-29-custom-forge-fabric.md

 6. Select "server".

-7. Enter the location of the temp folder you created.
+7. Enter the location of the temporary folder you created.

-8. Delete the files called "run.bat" and "run.sh" from the temp folder.
+8. Delete the files called "run.bat" and "run.sh" from the temporary folder.

 9. Go to "libraries/net/minecraftforge/forge/<version>/" and move the "unix_args.txt" file to the root folder.

-10. Compress the temp folder into an archive like .zip or .tar.gz
+10. Compress the temporary folder into an archive like .zip or .tar.gz

 11. Open the dashboard and navigate to The File Manager.